kyungjae-lee/engineers-notebook/operating-systems/virtual-machines.md

 * Sometimes this is called a **bare-metal** hypervisor.
+* Has complete control over the host machine.
+(Acts as an overall OS of the host machine.)
 * A "Type 1 Hypervisor" is loaded as a software layer directly on the host.
 There is no other OS on the host.
 * The hypervisor directly controls the physical resources of the host.
 * Examples include VMWare and Xen.